How To Lie (with Pictures) - WikiHow

 • If you have time to practice the lie ahead of time, you can recite it in different ways to find the best delivery of the lie.

 3. Step 3 Record a video of yourself lying.
 3 Record a video of yourself lying.
-For small lies, the video camera is not necessary, but if you are preparing a big lie, video can help.
+For small lies, a video camera is not necessary, but if you are preparing a big, important lie, film yourself and review the tape.
 Watch yourself on video to decide if the lie sounded convincing.
-If not, figure out a way to adjust it.[2]
+If not, keep adjusting your delivery until it sounds convincing.[22]

 • This is like saying the lie to yourself in a mirror, but saying it to a mirror is actually more distracting.
 Taking a video of yourself will help you see whether your delivery looked convincing or not.